Free UUID Generator Online

 Frequently asked questions

-UUID v1 is generated from the host MAC address and current timestamp, making it traceable to the machine and time of generation, a privacy concern.
-UUID v4 is generated from cryptographically random bits with no connection to any device or time, making it appropriate for most applications.
-UUID v5 is generated deterministically from a namespace and a name using SHA-1 hashing, producing the same UUID every time for the same input pair, useful for content-based addressing.
+UUID v1 is generated from the host MAC address and current timestamp.
+It is sortable by creation time but exposes hardware and timing information, which is a privacy concern.
+UUID v4 is generated entirely from cryptographically random bits with no connection to any device, location, or timestamp.
+It is appropriate for most applications.
+UUID v5 is generated deterministically from a namespace UUID and a name string using SHA-1 hashing.
+The same namespace and name always produce the same UUID v5, making it useful for content-addressed identifiers.
+UUID v7 (a newer standard) is time-ordered random, combining the sortability of v1 with the privacy of v4.

 Related tools